Kolach (bread): Ukraine

 Ukrainian kolaches are made by braiding dough made with wheat flour into ring-shaped or oblong forms.
 They are a symbol of luck, prosperity, and good bounty, and are traditionally prepared for Svyat Vechir (Holy Supper), the Ukrainian Christmas Eve ritual, for births, baptisms and for funerals.

 For Christmas kolach three braided loaves of varied sizes are stacked representing the Trinity.
 The bread's circular shape symbolizes eternity.
-When served as part of Christmas dinner, a candle is placed in the centre of the intricately braided loaves, but the bread can't be eaten until Christmas Day because observance of the Advent fasting requires abstaining from eggs until midnight on Christmas Eve.
+When served as part of Christmas dinner, a candle is placed in the centre of the intricately braided loaves, but the bread cannot be eaten until Christmas Day because observance of the Advent fasting requires abstaining from eggs until midnight on Christmas Eve.

 For funerals, the loaves are brought to church for Divine Liturgy to be blessed and then served in slices with fresh fruit as a symbol of the good the deceased did in their lifetime.
 Exact customs vary but as an example the three loaves are decorated with three apples, three oranges, and grapes, with a candle placed in the centre.
 Sometimes a small individual loaf is given.

 In the area around Kyiv, it was custom for a midwife to give a kolach as a gift to parents, as part of a fertility blessing.
 Kalaches were also used in funeral ceremonies.
 As well in Galicia and Bukovina they were given by children to their godparents in ceremony called a kolachyny (кола́чини) or kolachannya (кола́чання).

 The Bread Museum in L'viv, Ukraine, contains many examples of intricately woven kalach, paska, and babka.